Kong/docs.konghq.com/app/enterprise/1.5.x/developer-portal/theme-customization/emails.md

 Email files can be managed in the same way as other files for rendering, via editor or via the Portal CLI Tool.
 This feature is **not** supported on legacy portal mode.

-If no email templates are loaded, Kong will fall back to the same emails as Kong Enterprise 1.3.0.0 By default on 1.3.0.1 and newer enabling a non-legacy portal on new workspaces loads default editable email templates.
+If no email templates are loaded, Kong will fall back to the same emails as Kong Enterprise 1.3.0.0.
+By default on 1.3.0.1 and newer, enabling a non-legacy portal on new workspaces loads default editable email templates.
 For existing non-legacy Portals, editable email templates must be loaded manually.

-Email specific values are templated in via tokens that work similarly to templating in portal layouts and partials.
+Email-specific values are templated in tokens that work similarly to templating in portal layouts and partials.
 Not all tokens are supported on all emails.